BatistaGabriel/clone-tabnews/README.md

 We use the environment variables approach to avoid hard-coded values for security reasons.
 The file containing variables for your `production environment` **should NEVER be committed** as part of the codebase.

-For `development`, we are using a file called `.env.development`, located at the same level as the `.nvmrc file`.
+For `development`, we are using a file called `.env.development`, located at the same level as the `.nvmrc` file.
 There, you will find all the necessary environment variables for running the application locally.

 ## Working with NVM